HimplHeap Entailment

 Qed.

-The xsimpl tactic also extracts existential quantifier from the LHS.
-It turns them into universally quantified variables outside of the entailment relation, as illustrated through the following example.
+The xsimpl tactic also extracts existential quantifiers from the LHS.
+It turns them into universally quantified variables outside of the entailment relation.

 Lemma xsimpl_demo_lhs_hexists : H1 H2 H3 H4 (p:loc),